UmarAurangzeb/UmarAurangzeb/README.md

 👋 Hi, I’m Umar Aurangzeb, currently pursuing a Bachelor's degree in Computer Science at FAST NUCES Karachi.
-I am a passionate web developer with a strong foundation in HTML, CSS, JavaScript, and ReactJS.
+I am a passionate web developer with a strong foundation in HTML, CSS, JavaScript, and ReactJS and Nextjs.

 🌱 I’m currently learning and exploring new technologies like nextjs to enhance my skills as a developer.